BarnesElizabeth/w19-360420-machine-learning/ErrorAnalysis.md

 Precision compares the number of correct malignant predictions to the total number of malignant predictions.
 The baseline precision value when `k = 1` is `94.85% ± 0.05`.
-It improves as k increases, as seen in graph 2.
+It improves as k increases, as seen in Graph 2.

 Recall compares the number of correct malignant predictions to the total number of malignant cases.
 The baseline recall value when `k = 1` is `93.06% ± 0.10`.
-As seen in graph 3, it has a maximal value when `k = 3` and decreases as k increases past 3.
+As seen in Graph 3, it has a maximal value when `k = 3` and decreases as k increases past 3.

 ```java
 	accuracy[r] = (correct/testData.size());